 Applying The Moss Paint

 Stencils may also be used to create a precise image or graffiti.
 These could be cut from waste cardboard lying around the house into any shape desired.
-Another method is to cover the whole surface with moss paint”, allow it to take root and grow, then trim or remove portions of it to produce the graffiti piece.
+Another method is to cover the whole surface with moss paint, allow it to take root and grow, then trim or remove portions of it to produce the graffiti piece.
 A dull knife or even a piece of hard wood may be used to accomplish this.
 Some people use high pressure water hoses but this requires more expertise and a steadier hand.
 And who knows, you could be the next Banksy of moss graffiti art.

 Once the graffiti is completed, store the excess in the refrigerator.
 This will ensure that a ready supply is at hand for use on days when an additional coat of moss needs to be added.